 To make a will in Pennsylvania, the person making the will must be of sound mind and 18 years of age or older.
-Everyone, whether wealthy or of modest means, should have a will.
-This guarantees that your lifetime accumulations are given to those persons or institutions whom you wish to benefit.
+Everyone, wealthy or of modest means, should have a will.
+This guarantees that your lifetime accumulations are given to those persons or institutions that you wish to benefit.

 Office of the Register of Wills

 Wayne County, Pennsylvania

 Effective August 1, 2014 Acts 113 & 126 of 2014

 |$10,000 to 20,000||50.00|

 |$20,000 to 30,000||60.00|

 |$50,000 to 75,000||90.00|

 |$75,000 to 100,000||100.00|